ricky8k/Grapejuice-on-Arch/README.md

 Ran under VMware Workstation Pro 16.2.1.
 Test machine used an AMD Ryzen 7 2700 (4c, 8t allocated) and 6GB of memory.
 Virtualized display adapter with 3D acceleration was enabled in VM settings.

-This copy of Manjaro uses [KDE Plasma](https://kde.org/plasma-desktop/), which is the same desktop interface on the Steam Deck.
+Manjaro KDE uses [KDE Plasma](https://kde.org/plasma-desktop/), which is the same desktop interface on the Steam Deck.
+Manjaro is also an Arch-based Linux distro like SteamOS 3.0.

 ### System Requirements
 From [Grapejuice](https://brinkervii.gitlab.io/grapejuice/docs/Installing-from-package/Arch-Linux-and-similar.html):